HomeLatest News“I Love It, Love It, Love It” Jenny Lovell Passes Away

 “You know, all players in KTV is essential, from the people brave enough to go on stage, to the judges who are brave enough to face the public and audience.
 I suppose, as they say, the show must go on, but it will never be the same.”

 Inside Price Barracks, where all the buildings are designed and painted to reflect discipline and dullness, Jenny Lovell’s office inside the BDF’s Wellness Center was a stark contrast.
 It emanated peace, wellness and her vibrant personality.
-She had been volunteering as a mental therapist for the Belize Defense Force for the last decade.
+She had been volunteering as a mental health therapist for the Belize Defense Force for the last decade.
 She was scheduled to be at Price Barracks this morning to conclude a self-care training she led for more than a dozen soldiers.
 Major Megan Aspinal is the Head of the BDF Wellness Center.

 Megan Aspinal